linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 √ data plane proxies certificate match CA
 ```

-However, if you see a message warning you that your root or issuer certificates
+However, if you see a message warning you that your trust anchor ("trust root")
-are expiring soon it means that you must perform credential rotation.
+or issuer certificates are expiring soon it means that you must perform
+credential rotation.

 For example, if your issuer certificate is expired, you will see a message
 similar to: